Lenny's Podcast/Discussions

 juni

 A guest can answer that.
-They cannot do much with, what do you think about leadership?
-They can do something with, you said validation stopped driving the decision.
-What changed after that?
+They cannot do much with, what do you think about sales?
+Jen can do something with a named thread -- founders hiring a coach to learn sales -- because the setup already shows where the question lives.

 milo